MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSModuleAutoLoadSkipOfflineFiles

-Module discovery will skip over files that are marked by cloud providers as not fully on disk.
+With this feature enabled, if a user's **PSModulePath** contains a folder from a cloud provider, such as OneDrive, PowerShell no longer triggers the download of all files contained within that folder.
+Any file marked as not downloaded are skipped.
+Users who use cloud providers to sync their modules between machines should mark the module folder as **Pinned** or the equivalent status for providers other than OneDrive.
+Marking the module folder as **Pinned** ensures that the files are always kept on disk.

 ## PSNativeCommandArgumentPassing